 • Create a csv or excel sheet with headers "Experiment" and "Run"

-• Ensure the Run names match exactly with the runs that exist in your tenant that you would like to edit, otherwise this process may result in creating new runs.
+• Ensure the Run names match exactly with the runs that exist in your Invert workspace that you would like to edit, otherwise this process may result in creating new runs.

 • The Experiments do not need to exist prior to this upload, they will be created through this process.
 If your experiments already exist, please ensure you are using the exact name of the Experiment you intend to map the runs with.